toggledbits/lexpjs/README.md

 ### `each <element-identifier> [, <element-identifier> ] in <array-or-object-expression>: <body-expression>`

 The `each` statement will iterate over the given array or object (or expression resulting in an array or object), each time placing an array value or object element in the named variable (and the key or index in the second named variable, if given), and then execute the body expression.
 The body expression result, if non-`null`, is pushed to an array that forms the `each` expression result.
-For example, `each num of [ 4,7,33 ]: num * 2` will return an array `[ 8, 14, 66 ]`, while `each v,k in { "alpha": 1, "beta": 2 }: k` will return `["alpha", "beta"]`.
+For example, `each num in [ 4,7,33 ]: num * 2` will return an array `[ 8, 14, 66 ]`, while `each v,k in { "alpha": 1, "beta": 2 }: k` will return `["alpha", "beta"]`.

 ### `first <element-identifier> [, <element-identifier> ] in <array-or-object> with <test-expression> [ : <result-expression> ]`